António Ramalho Eanes: Political career

 He is a member of the Portuguese Council of State, as a former elected president of Portugal.

 Eanes is one of the most admired and respected figures in Portuguese public life due to his extreme humility and sense of civic duty.
 In the words of historian Tom Gallagher, he "had remained a popular figure despite the country's steady drift to the right" and "won the approval of many Portuguese of different persuasions as an honest man who was quite clearly not a member of the political class of Lisbon lawyers or Coimbra University professors which (regardless of the political system in being) had long dominated the country".
 Eanes once refused the honorary title of Marshal, since he considered the title unnecessary.
-More recently, in February of 2025 he refused a 100,000 euro prize because the Fatherland does not owe anyone anything.
+More recently, in February 2025 he refused a 100,000 euro prize because the Fatherland does not owe anyone anything.
 Years before Eanes had also refused to receive over one million euro in backpay from his military service.
 In July of that same year, Eanes suffered a car accident, but was unharmed.